List of political parties in Somalia

 This article lists political parties in Somalia.
 In 2017 an independent electoral commission was inaugurated with a mandate to oversee the process of registration of political parties in the country, according to Article 47 of the Federal Provisional Constitution which provides for an electoral system.
 The system guarantees participation of every individual who subscribes to a political party.
 NIEC has registered over 100 political parties, most of which still operate from outside the country for security reasons.
+For this reason, political parties still remain relatively weak in the country.